-HISTORY/POLITICAL SCIENCE WITH ADOLESCENCE CERTIFICATION (GR.
-7-12) AND MIDDLE SCHOOL EXTENSION (GR.
+History/Political Science with Adolescence Certification (gr.
+7-12) and Middle School Extension (gr.
 5-6)

-Students who plan to seek certification for secondary social studies are advised to review the description of the requirements and select courses as related to the New York State requirements for Adolescent Certification in Social Studies.
+Students who plan to seek certification for secondary social studies are advised to review the description of the requirements under Adolescent Certification in Social Studies, and select courses related to the New York State requirements for certification.